You have so many choices for free writing software

 Word is very well-known as the word processing component of Microsoft Office.

-While it is the default writing tool for many writers, bloggers and authors, it is certainly not cheap.
+It is the default writing tool for many writers, bloggers and authors.
+But it is definitely not cheap.

 Depending on your country, the annual licence for Office 356 can range from $60 – $100.